COVID: Omicron surge deals heavy blow to Filipino families | DW | 24.01.2022

 Meanwhile, authorities are trying to ensure that there's no shortage of health care staff as many medical personnel have been infected by the virus, forcing them into isolation.

-They have shortened the quarantine period for health workers who are COVID positive but are vaccinated and asymptomatic.
+They have shortened the quarantine period for health workers who test positive but are vaccinated and asymptomatic.

 "The priority is to protect the viability of the health care facilities to care for admissible COVID and non-COVID cases," physician and infectious diseases expert Gene Solante told DW.